 Cattle egret

-Cattle egrets are found all around the world, they are big tick eaters too.
-Cattle egrets live in colonies near farmlands, pastures, and wetlands where they like to follow grazing animals.
-The diet of cattle egrets consists mainly of insects, spiders, worms, amphibians, reptiles, small mammals, and birds.
+Cattle egrets are found all around the world.
+They live in colonies near farmlands, pastures, and wetlands where they like to follow grazing animals.
+The diet of cattle egrets consists mainly of insects, spiders, worms, amphibians, reptiles, small mammals and birds.

 Oxpecker